spolspol/terragrunt-gcp-tool-mcp/README.md

 # Terragrunt GCP MCP Tool

 A Model Context Protocol (MCP) server tool for managing Google Cloud Platform infrastructure using Terragrunt.
-This tool provides intelligent automation and management capabilities for the terragrunt-gcp-org-automation codebase.
+This tool provides intelligent automation and management capabilities for the terragrunt-gcp-org-automation codebase with support for **Terragrunt Experimental Features**.

 ## Features

+### 🧪 Experimental Features Support
+- **Terragrunt Stacks**: Enhanced dependency management and parallel execution using the experimental stacks feature
+- **Enhanced Dependency Resolution**: Improved dependency analysis and execution ordering
+- **Stack-Level Operations**: Execute commands across multiple units with intelligent dependency handling
+- **Parallel Execution**: Run multiple units in parallel within stacks for faster deployments
+- **Stack Outputs**: Aggregate and manage outputs at the stack level

 ### Resource Management
 - **Add New Resources**: Create new infrastructure resources with templates